 Embrace Online Opportunities

-(Social interactions over the internet has increased in 2020.)
+(Social interactions over the internet increased throughtout the whole of 2020.)

 The same Ofcom study found that the pandemic accelerated the adoption of online services (like Zoom and Google Hangouts) so that friends and family could keep in touch.
 Around 70% of adults in the UK are now making video calls at least weekly, which is a huge increase from 35% pre-lockdown.